Healthcare Online Marketing in 2020: 10 Proven Strategies to Grow

 - Local Listings: Chamber of Commerce, Local Business Directories, etc.

-The easiest way to do so is to leverage a Business Listings Management service, so you do not have to manually claim 100s or 1000s or directories if you are a larger multi-location and multi-provider practice.
+The easiest way to do so is to leverage a Physician Listings Management service, so you do not have to manually claim 100s or 1000s or directories if you are a larger multi-location and multi-provider practice.